If you cannot pay your rent for any reason it is very important that you contact us straight away so that we can help you.

 We also have a Welfare Specialist team within our income department who can offer you advice and practical assistance in making any claim for benefits.
 Alternatively call the National Debtline on 0808 808 4000.

-- See our Money and Debt advice pages for support with managing your finances.
+- Our Money and Debt advice pages for support with managing your finances.

-- See our Welfare Reform and Benefits page to find out how the welfare reforms may affect, and use our DIY benefits calculators to see what benefits you may be entitled to.
+- Our Welfare Reform and Benefits page to find out how the welfare reforms may affect, and use our DIY benefits calculators to see what benefits you may be entitled to.

 If you are struggling to pay a shortfall in your rent, you may be able to claim a discretionary housing payment (DHP).